Snow Days is back, and it’s bigger than ever

 The annual Snow Days celebration of winter returns to Vail starting Thursday, Dec.
 13, and this year's party has been expanded to four days.

-The festival will include activities for both children and adults, with the main family outing taking place on Thursday in a new Snow Days event, the Prey for Snow Kick-Off Party and Bonfire.
+The festival will include activities for both children and adults, with the main family outing taking place on Thursday in a new Snow Days event, the Pray for Snow Kick-Off Party and Bonfire.

 There will also be a traditional prayer ritual for snow from the Ute Indian tribe, which has visited Vail several times throughout its history, dating back to the resort's opening years.